jdl208/DeWindhond/README.md

 <h1>De Windhond</h1>
 Milestone 1 project: User Centric Frontend Development - Code Institute

-This is a webpage for an iconic building in my hometown.
+This is a webpage is made by Johan de Leeuw.
+It's for an iconic building in my hometown.
 Their own website doesn't look so good.
 So I wanted to see if I could give it an upgrade.

 <h2>Demo</h2>
 You an find a preview of the website <a href="https://jdl208.github.io/DeWindhond/" target="_blank">here</a>.